Digital Nomad Life in Aberdeen, Scotland

 What do people appreciate most about the culture in Aberdeen?

 "Expats in Aberdeen often appreciate the friendly and welcoming nature of the locals.
 They enjoy the rich history and heritage of the city, which is evident in its architecture and numerous museums.
 The Scottish tradition of storytelling is also something that many expats find endearing, as it provides a unique insight into the local culture and history.
 The city's vibrant arts scene, with its music festivals and art galleries, is another aspect that expats appreciate.
 They also value the strong sense of community in Aberdeen, which is often manifested in local events and festivals.
 The beautiful natural scenery surrounding Aberdeen, including the nearby coastline and countryside, is another feature that expats often appreciate.
-Finally, many expats enjoy the local cuisine, particularly the seafood and traditional Scottish dishes," remarked one foreigner who made the move to Aberdeen.
+Finally, many expats enjoy the local cuisine, particularly the seafood and traditional Scottish dishes," explained one person living in Aberdeen, Scotland.

 What do people find most challenging about the culture in Aberdeen?

 "Expats in Aberdeen often find the local dialect, known as Doric, challenging to understand as it is significantly different from standard English.
 The weather can also be a challenge, as Aberdeen is known for its cold, windy, and often rainy climate.
 The local cuisine, which includes dishes like haggis and black pudding, may be unfamiliar and unappealing to some expats.
 Some expats may also find it difficult to adjust to the slower pace of life in Aberdeen compared to larger, busier cities.
 The Scottish drinking culture can be overwhelming for some, as social events often revolve around pubs and alcohol.
-Lastly, the reserved nature of the locals can be challenging for expats who are used to more outgoing and expressive cultures," remarked one foreigner who made the move to Aberdeen.
+Lastly, the reserved nature of the locals can be challenging for expats who are used to more outgoing and expressive cultures," said one person in Aberdeen.

 What residency documents or visas did I need if I will be in Aberdeen for a while?